davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 region [@Trehu1991; @Brocher1999].
-On the basis of both the regional structural evolution of the central to southern California basement and the petrogenetic history recorded in the region's mantle xenolith suites, we suspsect the @fig:cross_sections|d section most accurately represents the construction of the mantle domain sampled by Crystal Knob.
-This section is idealized for
-Late Cretaceous time, and we now layer the complexity of late Cenozoic tectonics onto this framework.
+On the basis of both the regional structural evolution of the central to southern California basement and the petrogenetic history recorded in the region's mantle xenolith suites, we suspect the @fig:cross_sections|d section most accurately represents the construction of the mantle domain sampled by Crystal Knob.
+This section is idealized for Late Cretaceous time, and we now layer the complexity of late Cenozoic tectonics onto this framework.

 ## A deep slab window beneath relict lithosphere